arpkoirala/HostingCapacityLVDS/README.md

     - stochastic gen data: `mpc.gen_sdata`, including: `λpmin`, `λpmax`, `λqmin` and `λqmax`, and
     - stochastic branch data: `mpc.branch_sdata`, including: `λcmax`.

-For an example, the user is referred to `/test/data/matpower/case5_spm.m`
+For an example of the base code, the user is referred to `/test/data/matpower/case5_spm.m`

+## Example in Hosting Capacity Calculation
+- For an example in different type of HC calculation:
+    - `examples/case_spm_HC.jl` is pointed out where the codes for HC calculation to obtain Fig. 6, 7 and 8 can be found of the following paper:

+    Koirala, Arpan; Van Aacker, Tom; Hashmi, Md Umar; D'hulst, Reinhilde; Van Hertem, Dirk (2022): Chance-constrained optimization based PV hosting capacity calculation using general Polynomial Chaos.
+TechRxiv.
+Preprint. https://doi.org/10.36227/techrxiv.21394950.v1

 ## Installation